 The US DOE annually assesses whether each state meets the requirements of Part B of the IDEA.
+In

-In 2014, the US DOE changed its methodology for evaluating states' special education programs.
-Prior to 2014, states were evaluated based on specified compliance measures, like students being evaluated in a timely manner.
-The new methodology, Results Driven Accountability, focuses more on educational results and functional outcomes of children with disabilities.
+2014, the US DOE changed its methodology for evaluating states' special education programs.
+Prior to 2014, states were evaluated based on compliance measures, like students being evaluated in a timely manner.
+The new methodology.
+Results Driven Accountability, focuses more on educational results and functional outcomes of children with disabilities.

 In 2013, Arkansas was one of 38 states considered to have met all requirements of IDEA Part B for federal fiscal year 2011.
-In each year since the methodology change in 2014, Arkansas, along with 18 other states that had previously met requirements, has been deemed in need of assistance in implementing the requirements.
+In each year since the methodology change in 2014, Arkansas has been deemed in need of assistance in implementing the requirements.
 Arkansas continues to score 20 out of 20 on the compliance portion of the evaluation but lags behind in the results driven portion.
 In 2017, Arkansas scored 12 out of 24.